Computing Absolutely Normal Numbers in Nearly Linear Time: Introduction

 \section{Introduction}

-In 1909 Borel \cite{Bore09}\ defined a real number $\alpha$ to be {\sl normal\/} in base $b$ ($b\ge 2$) if, for every $m\ge 1$ and every length-$m$ sequence $w$ of base-$b$ digits, the asymptotic, empirical frequency of $w$ in the base-$b$ expansion of $\alpha$ is $b^{-m}$.
+In 1909 Borel\footnote{Borel's original definition was that $x$ is normal in base $b$ if $x$ is simply normal in all bases $b, b^2 b^3, \ldots$ Our definition here is well known to be equivalent to Borel's.} \cite{Bore09}\ defined a real number $\alpha$ to be {\sl normal\/} in base $b$ ($b\ge 2$) if, for every $m\ge 1$ and every length-$m$ sequence $w$ of base-$b$ digits, the asymptotic, empirical frequency of $w$ in the base-$b$ expansion of $\alpha$ is $b^{-m}$.
 Borel defined $\alpha$ to be {\sl absolutely normal\/} if it is normal in every base $b\ge 2$.
 (This clearly anticipated the fact, proven a half-century later, that a real number may be normal in one base but not in another \cite{Cass59, Schm60}.)
 Borel's proof that {\sl almost every\/} real number (i.e., every real number outside a set of Lebesgue measure 0) is absolutely normal was an important milestone in the prehistory of Kolmogorov's development of the rigorous, measure-theoretic foundations of probability theory \cite{Kolmo50}.
 For example, it is section 1 of Billingsley's influential textbook \cite{Bill95}.
 The recent book \cite{Buge12}\ provides a good exposition of the many aspects of current research on normal numbers.

 Borel's proof shows that absolutely normal numbers are commonplace, i.e., that a ``randomly chosen'' real number is absolutely normal with probability 1.
 Rational numbers cannot be normal in even a single base $b$, since their base-$b$ expansions are eventually periodic, but computer analyses of the expansions of $\pi$, $e$, $\sqrt{2}$, $\ln 2$, and other irrational numbers that arise in common mathematical practice suggest that these numbers are absolutely normal \cite{BorBai08}.
 Nevertheless, no such ``natural'' example of a real number has been proven to be normal in {\sl any\/} base, let alone absolutely normal.
 The conjectures that every algebraic irrational is absolutely normal and that $\pi$ is absolutely normal are especially well known open problems \cite{BorBai08, Buge12, Wago85}.